Qualis/www-qual-is/_posts/science-and-religion.md

 With an **interest in philosophy, psychology, and science**, I often reflect on the nature of truth. **While agnosticism typically means skepticism toward religious claims, I apply that same critical approach to scientific claims, examining both domains with equal scrutiny**; neither offers "the answer", but both reveal how humans construct meaning and navigate reality.

 Science is frequently framed as the counterpart to religion: pursuing objectivity where religion embraces subjectivity, relying on reason where religion turns to faith.
-But to me it seems that **science itself is a kind of religion** in how it builds a **worldview**, organizes collective belief, and provides rituals for determining what is "True".
+But to me it seems that **science exhibits religion-like patterns** in how it builds a **worldview**, organizes collective belief, and provides rituals for determining what is "True".

 For Heidegger, human existence (*Dasein*) is inseparable from the world, continually making sense of reality through tools, language, and the horizons of culture.
 We never encounter raw reality, only reality as it appears to us through our particular ways of being in the world.
 A hammer shows up as equipment for hammering, not as an arrangement of molecules.
 Science, like religion, is simply a way reality can show itself.